In This Article

 How Do Pedestrians Cause Accidents?

 In New York State, pedestrians are given the right of way in many circumstances, including when they are in crosswalks and on sidewalks.
 Even when they do not have that explicit right, it is the driver’s responsibility to do everything possible to avoid a collision.
+These laws make it comparatively difficult for a pedestrian to be found liable for an auto accident—but it does happen.
+A pedestrian can cause an accident by:- Running into the road without warning

 - Behaving erratically so that drivers cannot accurately predict where the pedestrian will go